onenameio/support/README.md

 The namespace we are using resides in the Namecoin blockchain, but any other blockchain could have worked as well.

-#### Q: If I don't want to register a username and profile through your site, can I do it myself?
+#### Q: If I don't want to register a blockchain ID through your site, can I do it myself?

 Absolutely!
 You'll basically need to (1) download a copy of namecoin-qt or namecoind (2) issue a command to register a name (3) issue a command to update your profile.
-You can find more information [here](http://github.com/openname).
+You can find more information [here](http://github.com/blockstack).

 ## Accounts